-Campuses will provide assistance on voting procedures, including assisting eligible voters to request absentee ballots, arranging for absentee ballots to be marked in private, and arranging transportation within a reasonable distance (in the local area) from the campus to polls when necessary.
-CNCS Employees are subject to the Hatch Act, and are not permitted to engage in partisan political activity.
+NCCC region staff will provide assistance on voting procedures, including assisting eligible voters to request absentee ballots, arranging for absentee ballots to be marked in private, and arranging transportation within a reasonable distance (in the local area) from the campus to polls when necessary.
+AmeriCorps Employees are subject to the Hatch Act, and are not permitted to engage in partisan political activity.